-Each of Crowley’s 17 ATBs and tankers were the result of an extremely successful new build program in which we partnered with oil companies and shipyards.
+Each of the Crowley-owned 17 ATBs and four LNG-Ready tankers were the result of an extremely successful new build program in which we partnered with oil companies and shipyards.
 These partnerships yielded a group of highly sophisticated tug-and-barge units specifically designed and equipped to handle a unique set of requirements.

-Next came the 650 class, the largest Crowley class, boasting 10 state-of-the-art vessels.
-With the last one just completed in 2011, this class upgraded the carrying capacity to 185,000 barrels.
+The 650 class , the largest Crowley class, boasts 10 state-of-the-art vessels.
+Completed in 2011, this class upgraded the carrying capacity to 185,000 barrels.
 Additionally, their improved vessel cargo systems were designed to provide maximum flexibility and cargo integrity, while also allowing for transfer rates of up to 20,000 barrels per hour.
 Despite their larger size, these vessels safely maintain 12 knots and can also safely handle extreme weather conditions.
-All ten are on long-term charter to major oil companies.
+All 10 are on long-term charter to major oil companies.